CSS-Angie/Food-Forest-Foraging/README.md

 *	the recipe contains a complete list of ingredients
 *	The preparation is shown as a step by step instruction
 *	preferably with image
-*	the recipes look nicely at all devices
+*	the recipes look nicely on all devices
 *
 Tasks